jwkim960315/UBT/README.md

 * Left-click icon to open up popup page.
 * Click *Save* button to save a current page's url address
-* Right-click icon and click *Open in new tab*
+* Right-click icon and click *Open management page*
     * You can manage url addresses on this page
-* You can save all url addresses on current browser window by:
+* You can save all url addresses on current browser window
-    * Right-click icon
-    * Click *Save all tabs*
 * You can switch colors of groups on *index page* by:
     * Click on settings icon (positioned on the right corner of each group)
     * Click on *change color*